Digivia/form-handler/README.md

 # Symfony form handler bundle

-In the official Symfony documentation, you can see that a form can be managed in Controller, but I think that's not the best practice.
+If you want to separate the logic carried out during the submission of a form from the processing of the request carried out in the controller, this bundle is for you :)

-The management form should be delegated to a dedicated manager, and the controller should be as small as possible and play only his role : get a request and send a response.
+Thus, the controller only does its job: to receive a request and send back a response.

-That's why this bundle is interesting.

 Installation
 ============